Society

 Contribution to Healthcare through Surgical Support Robots

-Sysmex began the full-scale introduction of surgical support robots to the Japanese market in 2020.
-Urological, gastroenterological, and gynecological surgery utilizing these robots are now covered by insurance in Japan, and the cumulative number of such surgery cases had exceeded 1,800 as of the first quarter of the fiscal year ended March 2024.
+Sysmex began the full-scale introduction of the surgical support robot2 to the Japanese market in 2021.
+Urological, gastroenterological, gynecological, and respiratory surgical fields utilizing the robot are now covered by insurance in Japan, and the cumulative number of cases has reached 4,225 (As of March 31, 2024).
 These surgical support robots, equipped with operation arms that move smoothly like a human arm, and the capacity to project high-definition images that vividly display even the smallest details with a full high-definition 3D system, were developed with the aim of contributing to the evolution of medicine.
 In the future, AI will learn surgeons’ advanced skills and achieve a feedback functionality for surgical procedures, assisting functionality with intraoperative navigation, remote guidance, and remote training.
 These prospective advancements in AI capabilities are expected to contribute to the improvement of skills and knowledge of healthcare professionals.
-In addition, Sysmex is currently promoting efforts to add functionalities and to develop guidelines that meet the needs of worksites in collaboration with multiple medical institutions, academic societies, telecommunications service companies, etc. to enable the early clinical implementation of telesurgery, in which a surgeon performs surgery at a distance from the patient.

 Sysmex will continue to proceed with its surgical intelligence initiatives and promote digital transformation (DX) to ensure a successful healthcare journey for each patient, including pre-surgery testing and treatment during and after surgery, by combining skills and knowledge developed through testing and diagnostics as well as surgical support robots.